KasparEtter/ef1p/index.md

   If you hate being tracked,
   you can deactivate this [in your browser](https://tools.google.com/dlpage/gaoptout).
 - I announce new articles on [Twitter](https://twitter.com) and [Telegram](https://telegram.org).
-  If you don't like these companies, then don't use their service.
+  If you don't like these companies, then don't use their services.
 - This site is hosted with [GitHub Pages](https://pages.github.com), which means that [Microsoft](https://news.microsoft.com/2018/06/04/microsoft-to-acquire-github-for-7-5-billion/) also learns when and from where this blog is being accessed.